Independence High School (Charlotte, North Carolina): Academics

 The school no longer has magnet programs, since the International Baccalaureate program was relocated to another school several years ago.
 However, the Academy of International Studies has now been incorporated into Independence, creating a 'school within a school' feeling.
 This program is sponsored by the Bill and Melinda Gates Foundation and encourages students to be aware of both their communities and the world.
 The Academy of Engineering was also later added, which is funded by NAF.

 In 2006, more than twenty students participated in an exam to be able to attend the Governor's School of North Carolina, a state-sponsored program for extremely gifted students, established by NC senator Terry Sanford.
 The previous year, six students from Independence met all the requirements to participate in the School.
 The requirements include writing two essays and receiving teacher recommendations.
 Though school officials expected more students to be accepted into the program, only two students made the cut in 2007.

 Athletics

-In sports, Independence High School, also known as "the Big I" or "Indy" are a member of the North Carolina High School Athletic Association (NCHSAA).
+Independence High School is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 7A school.
+It is a part of the Meck Power Six 7A/8A Conference.
+In sports, Independence is also known as "the Big I" or "Indy".
 The schools team name is the Patriots, with the school colors being green and gold.